We partnered with individuals and businesses to come up with innovative ways to solve challenges we face as a central bank. Check out the results.

 With our objectives to modernize second-language services and to advance and promote bilingualism at the Bank, we thought that PIVOT could be a great opportunity for us to see if artificial intelligence and machine learning could be applied to support employees in their learning goals.Marie-Claude Decobert-Delcourt, French-Language Teacher, Human Resources

-Over five months, we collaborated with Silver—an Edmonton-based technology company that specializes in creating voice products and services—to build an artificial-intelligence tool from the ground up.
+Over five months, we collaborated with Silver—an Edmonton-based technology company that specializes in creating voice products and services—to build an artificial-intelligence tool.

 We began by gathering data, examining the existing process for evaluations and developing the initial prototype.
-The Silver team, wanting to build a proof of concept that would mimic the interaction, were keen to observe evaluations to fully experience the process.
+To build a proof of concept that would mimic the interaction, the Silver team observed evaluations to fully experience the process.
 They worked closely with the human resources team to better understand the perspectives of both the evaluator and the participant.

 We then “trained” the first proof of concept by using the voices of 20 volunteers, who also gave us feedback on their experiences with the tool.

-Finally, in May 2019, we launched the revamped version, called SilverFR, and encouraged employees from across the Bank to try the prototype for themselves.
+Finally, in May 2019, we launched the revamped version, called SilverFR, and encouraged employees from across the Bank to try the prototype.
 Roughly 100 employees of different levels of language proficiency volunteered.

 PIVOT is about experimentation.
 The Bank is offering you an environment to play in, so don’t be afraid to push your ideas and boundaries.